qetza/replacetokens-task/README.md

 # Release notes
 **New in 1.4.0**
 - Add variables expansion in variable values.
+- Escape token prefix and suffix in regex pattern.

 **New in 1.3.1**
 - Fix wrong encoding constructors parameters.